pantheon-systems/terminus-installer/README.md

 ## Known Issues/Limitations
 - If the `bin` directory is unavailable, Terminus cannot be automatically set up as a command.
 A symlink or an alias to the Terminus executable be made in either the `~/.bashrc` or `~/.bash_profile` files.
-- The installer only can search the PHP path for Composer, not `$PATH`.

 ## Runtime Dependencies
 - A command-line client